Ana becomes a post-tropical cyclone in the Atlantic Ocean

-Ana was located about 680 miles (1,095 kilometers) northeast of Bermuda with maximum sustained winds of 40 mph (65 kph), the National Hurricane Center in Miami said in an 11 p.m. advisory.
-It was moving northeast at 28 mph (44 kph).
+Ana was located about 680 miles northeast of Bermuda with maximum sustained winds of 40 mph, the National Hurricane Center in Miami said in an 11 p.m. advisory.
+It was moving northeast at 28 mph.

 Ana formed as a subtropical storm early Saturday, then transitioned to a tropical storm on Sunday.
 It then weakened to a depression later in the day.
 The hurricane center said it would dissipate on Monday.